theworldisnotflat/shriveling_world/markdown/usrdoc/model_geometry.md

 Cones geometry is also modifiable through the user interface:

-* The variable 'coneStep' determines the width, in degrees, of the facets that constitute the cone; a minimum value of 1 degree will produce a cone based on 360 small three dimensional triangles
+* The variable ```coneStep``` determines the width, in degrees, of the facets that constitute the cone; a minimum value of 1 degree will produce a cone based on 360 small three dimensional triangles

 * Color